 While Chicago schools are often less expensive than those in New York or Los Angeles, the lesser fame does mean that you probably don’t know about the best music programs in the area.

-Today, we’ve put together a ranking of the best music schools in Chicago, complete with all the information you need to make this midwestern city the next step of your music career.
+Today, we’ve put together a list of excellent music schools in Chicago, complete with all the information you need to make this midwestern city the next step of your music career.

 The Music Department at Saint Xavier University doesn’t just give students instruction in their instruments.
 They also emphasize the cultural context of music, connecting the study of an instrument to the school’s larger community.